ubam/community/logs_extraction.md

  - Run command:
  - `sudo adb pull /home/phablet/.cache/upstart/application-click-com.ubuntu.gallery_gallery_2.9.1.1260.log.1.gz`

 Every time you want to report a bug which is easy to reproduce, it is recommended that you delete previous logs relating to the bug in question.
-This will avoid confusing Canonical and make it easier for them to identify the bug.
+This will avoid confusing Ubports and make it easier for them to identify the bug.
 To delete old logs, you can launch a command like the one below in a shell session with your Ubuntu PC or from the Terminal app:

 - Run command: `sudo rm <route where logs are stored>`